Spinal Decompression in Jacksonville FL

 You may be wondering if this pulling of the spine will be painful.
 It's a frequent question people ask.

-In our experience, patients report the procedure very comfortable and gentle.
-The treatment utilizes a controlled pulling mechanism that can increase or decrease in tension as we set it.
+In our experience, patients report the procedure as very comfortable and gentle.
+The treatment utilizes a controlled pulling mechanism that can increase or decrease tension as we set it.
 We always set the tension low at first, until you get comfortable and then adjust it to a tension that will get the most benefit for that particular person's weight and body type.